 The WCA will remove dead trees from WCA common areas only if trees pose a personal safety hazard or are a danger to property.
 If you believe that such a condition exists, please contact the WCA office.
 In cases where it is determined that no threat exists, in keeping with Woodcroft environmental policies, nature will be left to take its course.

 All fences must be approved in writing by the Architectural Review Board (ARB).
-Application forms are available at the WCA office or n the Home Maintenance/Improvement section of the Resources page of this website.
+Application forms are available at the Home Maintenance/Improvement section of the Resources page of this website.
 New residents are encouraged to contact the office before making repairs to an existing fence to confirm compliance with ARB guidelines.

 Additions, Exterior Changes